 In the work domain, studies have shown that employees who report higher levels of mindfulness tend to report higher levels of satisfaction (Hülsheger et al., 2013), engagement (Leroy et al., 2013), and performance (Dane & Brummel, 2013), as well as lower levels of burnout (Hülsheger et al., 2013; Narayanan & Moynihan, 2006; Olafsen, 2017) and turnover intentions (Dane & Brummel, 2013; Olafsen, 2017).
 Most germane to the current study, recent research has shown that mindfulness can buffer against the adverse impact of an unsupportive work environment.
 More specifically, employees who are higher in mindfulness are less likely to experience basic psychological need frustration in response to an unsupportive manager (Schultz et al., 2015), which is important because basic psychological need frustration was associated with higher levels of burnout, turnover intentions, and absenteeism in that study.

 Building on this research, the current study investigated the moderating role of mindfulness.
-In contrast to the work of Schultz et al., however, the current study examined moderation by mindfulness of the association between basic psychological need frustration and employees’ health and work-related functioning (second stage moderation).
-Indeed, although job demands (such as role conflict) can frustrate the basic psychological needs for autonomy, competence, and relatedness, the consequences of such frustration might be less severe among individuals who are higher in mindfulness.In sum, because mindfulness affords a more objective, dispassionate view of events (Shapiro et al., 2006; Weinstein et al., 2009) that is marked by reflectivity (Narayanan & Moynihan, 2006) and clarity of mind, individuals who report higher levels of mindfulness might be less likely to feel burnt out, experience physical complaints, and desire to leave the organization in response to basic psychological need frustration that stems from role conflict at work.
+In contrast to the work of Schultz et al. (2015), the current study examined moderation by mindfulness of the association between basic psychological need frustration and employees’ health and work-related functioning (second stage moderation).
+Indeed, although job demands (such as role conflict) can frustrate the basic psychological needs for autonomy, competence, and relatedness, the consequences of such frustration might be less severe among individuals who are higher in mindfulness.
+Indeed, within SDT mindfulness is characterized as an “allowing” form of awareness (Deci, Ryan, Schultz, & Niemiec, 2015) in which the ego is “quieted” (Niemiec, Ryan, & Brown, 2008) and attention is lain bare as a simple witness to internal and external events as they occur—without cognitive distortion or defense (Brown, Ryan, Creswell, & Niemiec, 2008).
+Such awareness is thought to facilitate choice and authenticity (Ryan, Legate, Niemiec, & Deci, 2012) and, accordingly, is expected to mitigate the defensive tendency to convert basic psychological need frustration into compromised health and work-related functioning among employees.

+In sum, because mindfulness affords a more objective, dispassionate view of events (Shapiro et al., 2006; Weinstein et al., 2009) that is marked by reflectivity (Narayanan & Moynihan, 2006) and clarity of mind, individuals who report higher levels of mindfulness might be less likely to feel burnt out, experience physical complaints, and desire to leave the organization in response to basic psychological need frustration that stems from role conflict at work.
 Hence, variations in mindfulness have the potential to shed light on why some employees preserve their health and work-related functioning in demanding organizational contexts, whereas others do not.

 The following hypotheses were specified based on the literature reviewed in this section.